OllieJones/sqlite-object-cache/README.md

 ## Changelog

+### 1.6.5

+* Support plugins that use set_transient or other cache operations in their destructors.

 ### 1.6.4

 * Set the permissions of SQLite's files (including the -wal and -shm files) to group-writeable to make WL-CLI more convenient.